AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-schema/snowflake-data-warehouse-schema-version-3.md

   <tr>
    <td><p>BIZIBLE_CUSTOM_MODEL_DATE</p></td>
    <td><p>timestamp_ntz</p></td>
-   <td><p>A custom close date, if Close_Date is not used in the CRM, set within the Bizible App to determine which custom Close Date field is being used</p></td>
+   <td><p>A custom close date, if Close_Date is not used in the CRM, set within the Marketo Measure App to determine which custom Close Date field is being used</p></td>
    <td><p>NULL</p></td>
    <td><br></td>
    <td><br></td>